OmarCastro/ShellHive/README.md

 npm test
 ```

+## Execution

-After that you can run the server with
+To run the server application, use the following command

 ```bash
 npm start